U.S. court orders Symantec to pay $17 mln for patent infringement

-Symantec Corp (SYMC.O), maker of the popular Norton antivirus software, was ordered to pay $17 million in damages on Friday after a federal jury in Delaware found it had violated two patents owned by Intellectual Ventures, a major patent licensing company.
+Symantec Corp, maker of the popular Norton antivirus software, was ordered to pay $17 million in damages on Friday after a federal jury in Delaware found it had violated two patents owned by Intellectual Ventures, a major patent licensing company.

 The damages award was far less than the $298 million Intellectual Ventures had been seeking.
 The jury also cleared Symantec of infringing a third patent.